 2017 BMW C Evolution

-The Bayerische Motoren Werke introduced its original C Evolution electric scooter to the great proving ground that is the European scooter market all the way back in 2012 and it’s finally coming to the U.S. market.
+The Bayerische Motoren Werke introduced its original C Evolution electric scooter to the great proving ground that is the European scooter market all the way back in 2012 and it’s finally in the U.S. market.
 A boosted battery ampacity gives it the increased range needed to handle a long-distance commute, but it’s the electronics suite that really puts the C Evolution in a class of its own.
 Traction control, torque control and ABS all make an appearance along with the 35-horsepower motor that, according to the factory, has no problem running right up to the 80 mph governor.
 I had to remind myself more than once that this is still considered just a scooter though it could certainly embarrass many a low- to mid-range ride.
 Not just other scooters either, but proper motorcycles.
 Don’t believe it?
 Read on and I’ll make my case.